ogset/Shopping/README.md

 # E-Commerce App for electronics

-## This project was made with with the famous MERN Stack.
+## This project was made with the famous MERN Stack.

 ## MongoDb - Express - React - NodeJs

 ## For the state management : Redux - Toolkit

 <br/>

 ## Available Scripts